texhex/SQLSimplePS/README.md

 This mapping means that SQL Simple will query each object (which you added to the ``Data`` property) for the value of the ``ProcessName`` property and store the returned value in the ``Name`` column.

-The entire code looks like this:
+The entire code, which used replacement values and SQL templates:

 ```powershell
 #Get list of processes